-Our manuscript is organized as follows.
-In Section \ref{mainresults}, we introduce the $\mathbb Z^2$-periodic billiard model with infinite horizon and state our main results Theorems~\ref{THM0},~\ref{THM1} and~\ref{THEOCob} together with the key technical results Propositions~\ref{PROP1},~\ref{prop-lambda}.
-In Section \ref{freeflight}, we obtain an expansion for the probability of long free flights.
+In Section \ref{mainresults}, we introduce the precise version of the $\mathbb Z^d$-periodic billiard model with infinite horizon we consider and state our main results Theorems~\ref{THMreturntime}~\ref{THM0} and~\ref{THM1}. and~\ref{THEOCob}.
+In section~\ref{technicalkeyresults}, we present our key technical results Propositions~\ref{PROP1},~\ref{prop-lambda}.
+In Section \ref{freeflight}, we obtain an expansion for the probability of long free flights, which is crucial for Proposition~\ref{prop-lambda}.
 In Section \ref{sec:Pi}, we prove our first key result Proposition~\ref{PROP1}, stating an expansion of the dominating eigenprojector.
-In Section \ref{sec:lambda}, we prove our second key result ~\ref{prop-lambda}, which gives an expansion of the eigenvalue using results contained in the two previous sections.
-In Section \ref{LLT}, we state an expansion in the LLT and in a general context and use it to prove our main result as well as a general decorrelation result for some $\mathbb Z^d$-extensions.
-Some further technical estimates are included in the Appendix.
+In Section \ref{sec:lambda}, we prove our second key result Proposition~\ref{prop-lambda}, which gives an expansion of the eigenvalue using results contained in the two previous sections.
+In Section \ref{LLT}, we state an expansion in the LLT in a general context and use it to prove our main result as well as a general decorrelation result for some $\mathbb Z^d$-extensions.
+Some further technical estimates, as well as the proof of Theorem~\ref{THMreturntime}, are included in Appendix.